nylo-core/nylo.dev/resources/docs/5.x/state-management.md

 2. `_CartState` extends `NyState<Cart>`.

-3. You need to define a **stateName** for the `CartState` class, this is used to identify the state.
+3. You need to define a name for the `state`, this is used to identify the state.

 4. The `boot()` method is called when the widget is first loaded.

-5. The `stateUpdate()` methods handle what happens when the state is initialized and updated.
+5. The `stateUpdate()` methods handle what happens when the state is updated.

 If you want to try this example in your {{ config('app.name') }} project, create a new widget called `Cart`.